chiusday/apollo-graphql-gateway/customer-dgs/Readme.md

-## Steps to convert a graphql-java project into a federated graphql using Nelfix DGS framework
+## Since Netflix DGS framework is built on top of graphql-java, it is easy to supplement graphql-java projects with DGS.

 ### 1. Add DGS depenedencies and dependency management
 ```